Future of maritime communicationsReal time vessel data is a reality

-Cruise & Ferry Review Seeks Telenor Maritime’s Opinion on the Future
+Cruise & Ferry Review Magazine seeks Telenor Maritime’s opinion on the future

 As a maritime technology company of long standing, we are often approached for views of what the future holds for maritime communications and tech.
 We were pleased this month to contribute to an article in the much-respected Cruise and Ferry Review magazine.

 CEO of Telenor Maritime, Lars Erik Lunøe offered his thoughts on what the future of marine communications was going to look like for a feature titled “Embarking on Innovation” for this year’s Spring/Summer edition of Cruise and Ferry Review.

 With all the advances Telenor Maritime are making on connectivity with both our mesh radio network and maritime broadband, it is becoming increasingly clear that a sustainable, more profitable, safe future for those of us who work and travel at sea is the closest it has ever been.

 The next generation of connectivity at sea offers amazing opportunities to revolutionize the way that fleet owners do business.
 With KNL Networks – a new member of the Telenor family – ships connect to shore by secure radio mesh network which allows instrumentation and telemetry data access up to 10,000 km away.
 Adoption of innovative technology like this leads to leaner, greener, efficient vessels.
 Affordable, real-time, global, secure access to onshore maintenance and management is the future.